Chocobozzz/PeerTube/support/doc/tools.md

 ### Installation

-Clone the PeerTube repo to get the latest version:
+Clone the PeerTube repo to get the latest version (even if you are on your PeerTube server):

 ```
 git clone https://github.com/Chocobozzz/PeerTube.git